-7th February 2013 - Irish Bank Resolution Corporation - Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC.
-20th February 2013 - Irish Bank Resolution Corporation - Deed of Assignment and Transfer (3)

-(4) NAMA complied with this direction.
+- (1) 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC. - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.